anvilsecure/usb-racer/README.md

 #...
 ```

 We used the `--toggle-read-block` option on the last block of the root disk image and swapped the image right after the verification step and before the mount!
-(Yes, you should be using [dm-verity](https://docs.kernel.org/admin-guide/device-mapper/verity.html))
+(Yes, you should be using [dm-verity](https://docs.kernel.org/admin-guide/device-mapper/verity.html)).

+The `--toggle-image` and `--offset-override` are used to specify the alternative data.
+With the `--toggle-image` option the entire disk is swapped.
+This is basic and simple.
+The original disk would contain the untouched and valid data, the second disk can contain anything you want.
+Simple but can result in more disk corruption as writes can be redirected and any updates to the disk before the toggle will be lost.

+The `--offset-override` option consumes two arguments, an offset and then a path to a file (`--offset-override 425 ~/malicious_data.bin`.
+The file will override the data at that offset.
+This allows you to more selectively target a file within the disk without having to swap the whole disk.
+This allows the system to write normally with persistent writes and is more reliable and less susceptible to disk corruption.
+The argument can be specified multiple times to override multiple locations with new data.
+Only reads are overridden, any writes are made to the original disk.

+More sophisticated scenarios are possible and can be [scripted](#scripts) up.

 ### Disk Caching